organicmaps/organicmaps/3party/jansson/doc/tutorial.rst

 .. highlight:: c

-In this tutorial, we create a program that fetches the latest commits of a repository in GitHub_ over the web.
-One of the response formats supported by `GitHub API`_ is JSON, so the result can be parsed using Jansson.
+In this tutorial, we create a program that fetches the latest commits of a repository in GitHub_ over the web. `GitHub API`_ uses JSON, so the result can be parsed using Jansson.

 To stick to the the scope of this tutorial, we will only cover the the parts of the program related to handling JSON data.
 For the best user